wesbarnett/libgmxcpp/README.md

 // Arguments are frame, group name, atom number, rvec variable with coordinates stored traj.GetXYZ(2,"C",1,a);

+// You can reverse the first two arguments: traj.GetXYZ("C",2,1,a);

 // You can omit the group, getting the 2nd atom in the entire system traj.GetXYZ(2,1,a);
 ```